rovrevik/vagrant_puppet/README.md

 - [x] Install Tomcat Admin tools
 - [x] Configure Tomcat admin web applications user name/passord/group.
 - [x] Restart tomcat after user file changes.
-- [ ] Supply tomcat admin user password at runtime.
+- [x] Supply tomcat admin user password at runtime.
+Went with default hiera values.
 - [x] Configure Tomcat startup options in /etc/defaults/tomcat7.
 JAVA_OPTS for various java -D properties, environment variables
 - [x] Configure Tomcat for serving https.
 Create Java keystore and integrate into tomcat
 - [ ] Configure Tomcat ports in server.xml
 - [ ] Decide on sensible strategy to expose web application directories on the host to the guest
 - [x] Add tomcat service restart after tomcat-users.xml change
-- [ ] Create sensible parameter mechanism for keytool.
+- [x] Create sensible parameter mechanism for keytool.
+Went with default hiera values.
-- [ ] Decide on what directory the keystore should be.
+- [x] Decide on what directory the keystore should be.
+Went with /etc/tomcat/.keystore for the default hiera value.
+- [ ] Rename the augeas_requirements.pp file to something for more general preconditions.